Extended Stochastic Block Models with Application to Criminal Networks: Extended stochastic block models

 where $n_{hc}$ is the number of nodes in cluster~$ h $ with attribute value~$ c $, and $ \alpha_0 = \sum_{c=1}^{C} \alpha_c $, with $\alpha_c>0$ for $c=1, \ldots, C$.
 Including this cohesion function in equation \eqref{eq_ppmX} leads to the following urn scheme

-where $ n_{hx_{V+1}} $ is the number of nodes in cluster $ h $ with the same covariate value $c=x_{V+1}$ as node $V+1$, and $ n_h$ is the total number of nodes in cluster $ h $.
-As shown in \eqref{eq_urn2}, the introduction of $p(\bX_h)$, defined as in \eqref{eq_g}, induces a probabilistic homophily structure which favors the attribution of a new node to those groups containing a higher fraction of existing nodes with its same attribute value.
+where $ n_{hx_{V+1}} $ is the number of nodes in cluster $ h $ with the same covariate value $c=x_{V+1}$ as node $V+1$, $ n_h$ is the total number of nodes in cluster $ h $, whereas $\alpha_{x_{V+1}}$ is the parameter associated with the category $c=x_{V+1}$ of node $V+1$.
+As shown in \eqref{eq_urn2}, the introduction of a $p(\bX_h)$, defined as in \eqref{eq_g}, induces a probabilistic homophily structure which favors the attribution of a new node to those groups containing a higher fraction of existing nodes with its same attribute value.